FDA Panel Affirms Safety Of Painkiller Celebrex

 The availability and safety of alternatives to opioid painkillers have become increasingly important as the nation grapples with the deadly epidemic.

-For more than a decade some doctors have been reluctant to prescribe celecoxib, which which isn't an opioid, because it is similar to Vioxx, a pain reliever that was withdrawn from the market in 2004 because of safety concerns.
+For more than a decade, some doctors have been reluctant to prescribe celecoxib, which isn't an opioid, because it is similar to Vioxx, a pain reliever that was withdrawn from the market in 2004 because of safety concerns.
 Both drugs are known as COX-2 inhibitors because they act by blocking an enzyme involved in inflammation.

 After Vioxx was launched in 1999, it quickly became a blockbuster and was used by millions of people.
 It was designed to cause fewer gastrointestinal complications than existing pain relievers.
 But Vioxx was pulled from the market in 2004 after being linked to heart attacks and strokes.

-Another similar drug, called Bextra, was pulled from the market in 2005.
-The FDA allowed Celebrex to remain on the market, but ordered Pfizer to conduct a large study to examine the drug's safety.
+A similar drug, called Bextra, was pulled from the market in 2005.
+The FDA allowed Celebrex to remain on the market but ordered Pfizer to conduct a large study to examine the drug's safety.
 The medicine has since become available in generic forms.

 The FDA's committee's conclusion is based on the results of that study, which involved more than 24,000 patients with osteoarthritis and rheumatoid arthritis.
 One-third took celecoxib, which is only available by prescription.
 One-third took prescription doses of ibuprofen.
 The remaining third took prescription naproxen.

-The study found no evidence that the drug celecoxib poses any greater risk for causing heart attacks and strokes than ibuprofen or naproxen.
-Those medications are in category known as non-steroidal anti-inflammatory drugs, or NSAIDs.
+The study found no evidence that celecoxib poses any greater risk for causing heart attacks and strokes than ibuprofen or naproxen.
+Those medications are in category known as nonsteroidal anti-inflammatory drugs, or NSAIDs.

 Many of the committee members stressed that celecoxib isn't completely safe.
 The study showed it can increase the chance of cardiovascular complications.
-But celecoxib doesn't appear to boost those odds nearly as much as Vioxx, or apparently even as much as prescription doses of ibuprofen and naproxen, which were thought to be safer.
+But celecoxib doesn't appear to boost those odds nearly as much as Vioxx did, or apparently even as much as prescription doses of ibuprofen and naproxen, which were thought to be safer.

 The study found the risk of dying, suffering a stroke or having a heart attack among patients taking celecoxib was 2.3 percent during a 30-month period, compared with 2.5 percent for naproxen and 2.7 percent for ibuprofen